 Because technology has become a fixture in people’s lives, people are becoming very dependent on it.
 Some tasks are now done electronically from communicating to doing work that people usually do.
 This makes life more accessible, and work becomes faster as many people believe.

 But, unfortunately, technology isn’t a stable and forever thing.
 It’s not a natural resource that we can find anywhere that we can quickly renew.
 It gets power from an energy source, which is electricity, harnessed from our environment.
 Tech is practically useless without that vital energy source.
 It is inevitable that one day anyone can be cut off from technology as simple as a snap of a finger due to power loss and power outages.

 Power outages are caused by many things and last for either short periods of time or longer depending on what caused it and how much damage was done.
 The most common causes of power outages are human-made causes such as car accidents that knock over utility poles, circuit overloads and natural causes from falling trees, lightning, ice storms, and typhoons.

 Those factors can come from anywhere and can happen at any time.
-No one can run away from a devastation of a super typhoon.
-This made some of us experience a life without technology and electricity for more than half a year.
+No one can run away from the devastation of a super typhoon.
+This made some of us experience life without technology and electricity for more than half a year.

 It did take a bit of time before I got the hang of not being able to hold or check my phone on a regular basis.
 Getting connected to what is happening in the outside world is a bit difficult at first too.
 But I found out that living without technology and electricity wasn’t that bad.
 Many things can happen when you get cut off from technology.
 And dying’s not one of them.

 Here are some of the things that I experienced while Mother Nature made my status offline from technology.